-This final rule revises the management measures that were adopted for the charter halibut fishery in Area 3A in 2019.
-The NPFMC and IPHC considered 2019 information on charter removals and the projections of charter harvest for 2020.
-After considering 2019 harvest information, the NPFMC and IPHC determined that more restrictive management measures in Area 3A were appropriate to limit charter removals, including wastage, to the 2020 allocation.
+These management measures are more conservative than the primary management measures for Area 3A in 2021 when an overage occurred.
+The NPFMC and IPHC considered information on charter removals in 2021 and for previous years, the projections of charter harvest, and the charter allocation.
+With this information, the NPFMC and IPHC determined that more restrictive management measures in Area 3A, relative to the 2021 measures, were appropriate to limit charter removals to the 2022 allocation.